The origin of jerky dislocation motion in high-entropy alloys: Acknowledgements

-The authors would like to acknowledge financial support by the Deutsche Forschungsgemeinschaft (DFG) under grants No. STU 611/2-1 and DE 796/13-1 as part of SPP 2006.
+The authors would like to acknowledge financial support by the Deutsche Forschungs Gemeinschaft (DFG) under Grant Nos.\ AL 578/25-2, and DE 796/13-1 as part of SPP 2006.
 S.L.\ is funded by Alexander von Humboldt Foundation.
-S.H.O\. is supported by the Creative Materials Discovery Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT (NRF-2015M3D1A1070672, NRF-2019M3D1A1078296), Bioinspired Innovation Technology Development Project (NRF-2018M3C1B7021994).
-Calculations for this research were conducted on the Lichtenberg high performance computer of the TU Darmstadt.
+S.H.O.\ was supported by the KENTECH Research Grant (KRG2022-01-019), National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (NRF-2020R1A2C2101735), Creative Materials Discovery Program (NRF-2015M3D1A1070672, NRF-2019M3D1A1078296), Bioinspired Innovation Technology Development Project (NRF-2018M3C1B7021994).
+Calculations for this research were conducted on the Lichtenberg high-performance computer of the TU Darmstadt.
 The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time on the GCS Supercomputer SuperMUC-NG at Leibniz Supercomputing Centre (www.lrz.de).
+Author contributions S.H.O., G.D., and K.A.\ conceived the research.
+D.U.\ and A.S.\ carried out and analyzed the computational simulations.
+S.L.\ carried out in situ TEM experiment and the analysis of TEM data.
+H.J.\ and Y.X.\ conducted STEM EDS experiments and analysis.
+The first draft of the paper was written by D.U.\ and S.L., and all authors contributed with comments and edits.